Probabilistic nilpotence in infinite groups: Introduction

 \begin{theorem} Let $G$ be a finitely generated group.
 Then $\dc_M^k(G)$ takes the same value for all sequences $M$ of measures that measure index uniformly on $G$, and for every such sequence $M$ the $\limsup$ in the definition of $\dc_M^k(G)$ actually a limit. \end{theorem}

 In view of \cref{thm:dc_k}, in proving \cref{cor:indep} it is enough to consider virtually nilpotent groups, and in that context we actually prove something more general:~we show that for \emph{any} equation $\varphi$ over a finitely generated virtually nilpotent group $G$ the numbers $\dd\varphi_M(G)$ are well behaved in the sense of \cref{cor:indep}.
 To do this we use a notion of sparsity that is independent of any particular sequence of measures, as follows. \begin{definition} Given a group $G$, a set $V\subset G$ is said to be \emph{negligible by finite quotients of $G$} if for every $\eps>0$ there exists a finite-index normal subgroup $N\lhd G$ such that $|VN/N|\le\eps|G/N|$. \end{definition} The utility of this definition lies in the fact that if $V\subset G^k$ is negligible by finite quotients of $G^k$ then $\mu_n(V)\to0$ as $n\to\infty$ for every sequence $(\mu_n)_{n=1}^\infty$ of measures that measure index uniformly on $G$; we prove this below as \cref{prop:fin.quot.=>seq}.
-Our result is then as follows. \begin{theorem} Let $G$ be a finitely generated virtually nilpotent group, and let $N$ be a torsion-free nilpotent normal subgroup of finite index in $G$.
-Let $\varphi$ be an equation in $k$ variables over $G$.
-Then the set